 - You can view the range of opportunities available to you earlier in the application process.
 That way, you can filter and organise your work experience search in advance of any deadlines.

 - You will be notified via email as soon as applications for your fave jobs open, helping you get one step ahead of your competition and show an employer you’re serious.

 The ‘Register Your Interest’ feature was introduced last year.
 Since then, it’s been used 17,879 times by students registering for more than 110 jobs.

 Take a Free Online Course

-But, if you do fancy doing a course more relevant to your career goals, then head to InsideSherpa.
-It's a great, FREE, resource for students wanting to take virtual work experience programs.
+But, if you do fancy doing a course more relevant to your career aspirations, then head to Forage.
+It’s a great, FREE, resource for students wanting to take virtual work experience programs.

 We asked some of the RateMyPlacement team what exciting courses they’re taking: